mickaelvieira/dom-element-wrapper/README.md

 ## Motivation

-This module aims to provide a more friendly interface when it comes to creating nodes using the DOM API.
+This module aims to provide a friendlier interface when it comes to creating nodes using the DOM API.
-If like me, you like chaining stuff and you feel sad when you have to use the OM API, this library is made for you.
+If like me, you enjoy chaining stuff and you feel sad when you have to use the DOM API, this library is made for you.

 ## Limitation